AyrA/EphemeralFiles/README.md

 ## Disposing

 If you dispose of the stream and the file is currently not ephemeral it will stay on disk.

+## System crash

+If the system itself crashes, there is no guarantee that the ephemeral file will be cleaned up, or when it happens.
+Most operating systems will free any remaining allocated blocks during the next file system scan.

+Therefore I recommend you run a file system check after a system crash.